Sid Smith front page

 Let it be done.

-Here, these boxes of light
+Look.
+These boxes of light

 In a line are the days of your life